 How to contact us

-If you see, hear or suspect that an adult at risk is being abused or is at risk of being abused, or if you yourself are being abused please contact our Adult Contact Team.
-You can contact the team through a number of different methods:
+If you see, hear or suspect that an adult at risk is being abused or is at risk of being abused, or if you yourself are being abused you can contact us through a number of different methods:

 Do it online